 Additionally, non-correlated currency pairs do not typically move together so they provide no hedge protection when one pair moves against the other.

 Finally, high volatility and unpredictable trends also mean that these currency pairs are too unstable to accurately predict or use as a successful hedge.
-That’s typically why low volatility forex pairs can be useful for hedging.
+That’s typically why low volatility forex pairsOpens in a new tab.

 In short, cross-currency, non-correlated, and highly volatile currency pairs are poor candidates for hedging due to their lack of reliability and stability.